Siddarthjain123/Quora-Question-Pairing/README.md

 # Quora-Question-Pairing
-competition is to predict which of the provided pairs of questions contain two questions with the same meaning.
+Objective is to predict which of the provided pairs of questions contain two questions with the same meaning.
 The ground truth is the set of labels that have been supplied by human experts.